 The first requisite to employing Augmented Learning in your classroom is to ensure that every student has a smartphone/tablet with a functioning camera.
 Thanks to the ubiquitous nature of technology, smartphones are not too difficult for students to have.
 Chances are that your students already have one at home.
 For the ones who don’t, their inexpensive nature has made procuring smartphones an easy task.

 There are a variety of Augmented Reality tools that are already available on the internet.
 These tools help create learning content that is both exciting and informational.

-- Employ creative digital puzzle boxes!
-Several AR related tools are available on the internet that offer learning activities for students in the form of puzzles, for example: Breakout EDU.
+Employ creative digital puzzle boxes!
+Several AR-related tools are available on the internet to offer learning activities for students in the form of puzzles, for example, Breakout EDU.

-- Create customized markers.
+Create customized markers.
 Augmented Reality markers, or AR-markers, are visual cues that trigger a certain virtual response.
-Using various tools available on the internet, teachers can conveniently make their own custom AR markers.
-There are already a number of custom-made markers available online.
+Using various tools available on the internet, teachers can conveniently make their custom AR markers.
+There are already several custom-made markers available online.
 These custom markers ensure that Augmented Learning is directly linked to the content of the lesson.

 Limitations of Augmented Learning

-- There is a learning curve involved with developing your own, original AL content.
-Although there’s a plethora of tools available on the internet that will help you develop the kind of AL content you’re looking for, expect to put in time and effort to once get a hang of it.
+There is a learning curve involved with developing your own, original AL content.
+Although there are a plethora of tools available on the internet that will help you develop the kind of AL content you’re looking for, expect to put in the time and effort to once get a hang of it.
 You don’t have to be tech-savvy.
 But, creating original AL content does require a few key skills that involve practice.